 It seems that we were erroneously using print plot style instead of preview when loading the template.
 After the composer is loaded at some point a crash will occur under windows if you interact with the canvas.
 One way to replicate this seems to be if you add another map to the layout and then zoom to full.

-#4 Updated by Nyall Dawson almost 6 years ago
+#4 Updated by Nyall Dawson over 7 years ago

 - Resolution set to invalid